-- A: The five proposals to be voted on at the meeting are as follows: - 1.
-To elect the directors named in the Proxy Statement for a one-year term expiring in 2019 or until their successors have been elected and qualified; - 2.
-To approve an amendment to the Third Amended and Restated Certificate of Incorporation of Eyenovia, Inc. to enable stockholders to remove directors with or without cause; - 3.
-To approve an amendment to the Third Amended and Restated Certificate of Incorporation of Eyenovia, Inc. to eliminate the stockholders' right to act by written consent; - 4.
-To approve the Eyenovia, Inc. 2018 Omnibus Stock Incentive Plan; and - 5.
-To ratify the appointment of Marcum LLP as our Company's independent registered public accounting firm for the fiscal year ending December 31, 2018.
+- A: The three proposals to be voted on at the meeting are as follows: - 1.
+To elect the directors named in the Proxy Statement for a one-year term expiring in 2020 or until their successors have been elected and qualified; - 2.
+To approve an amendment to the Eyenovia, Inc. 2018 Omnibus Stock Incentive Plan to reserve an additional 500,000 shares of common stock for issuance thereunder; and - 3.
+To ratify the appointment of Marcum LLP as our Company's independent registered public accounting firm for the fiscal year ending December 31, 2019.